bcarrell/seduce/README.md

     var seduce = require('seduce'),
         q = seduce('queries.sql');

-`seduce(...)` takes file paths to SQL files and returns an ordinary `Object` with functions.
+`seduce(...)` has the following signature: `paths {String|Array}` and `opt {Object}`.
+Paths are file paths to your sql files; opt is optional but highly recommended.
+It supports a key `escape` to attach a function to escape your parameters to prevent injection attacks.

 You can call your functions by referring to them by name.
 Any of these are equivalent:

     var carQuery = q.findByNameAndModel('Ford', 'Explorer');